pydbgr-0.1.3-py2.5.egg pydbgr-0.1.3-py2.6.egg pydbgr-0.1.3.tar.gz pydbgr-extra-0.1.0.tar.gz

 Intro

-This code assumes Python in the version range of 2.5 up to and not including 3K.
-Use pydb for Python 2.5 and earlier.
+This code assumes Python in the version range of 2.4 up to and not including 3K.
+Use pydb for Python earlier than 2.4.
+Use trepan for Python 3.2 and up.

 See the Tutorial for how to use.